eltrino/diamantedesk-documentation/user-guide/users.md

 4. Grant certain permissions by selecting the corresponding options for each action in all entities.
 5. The **Capabilities** tab consists of all sorts of functions that may be available for the users.
 Define what functionalities are available for a user with this role.
 Users with different roles will see system functionality differently and can perform different actions, accordingly.
 ![Role](img/role_capabilities.png)
-6. Choose the existing users that will be granted this role by selecting the check boxes in the corresponding lines.
+6. Choose the existing users that will be granted this role by selecting the check boxes in the corresponding rows.
 7. Click **Save** or **Save and Close** to proceed.

-## <a name="user_groups"></a>User Groups
+## <a name="user_groups"></a> User Groups

 A user group is a collection of user accounts having the same core responsibilities (for example, Administrators, Marketing, Sales).
 Each user may belong to one or several groups.